FrancisCMS/FrancisCMS/README.md

 ### Donations

 If diving into Ruby isn't your thing, but you'd still like to support FrancisCMS, consider making a donation!
 Any amount—large or small—is greatly appreciated.
-As a token of my gratitude, I'll add your name to the [Acknowledgements](#acknowledgements) below.
+As a token of my gratitude, I'll add your name to the [Acknowledgments](#acknowledgments) below.

 [![Donate via Square Cash](https://img.shields.io/badge/square%20cash-$jgarber-28c101.svg)](https://cash.me/$jgarber) [![Donate via Paypal](https://img.shields.io/badge/paypal-jgarber-009cde.svg)](https://www.paypal.me/jgarber)

-## Acknowledgements
+## Acknowledgments

 Most of this wouldn't have been possible without [Tony Pitale](http://tpitale.com/)'s mentorship, encouragement, and patience.
 Thanks, buddy!